nalsi/Info813/final.md

     attempted
 -   **FTP**: the percentage of free throws made to free throws attempted

-Second, all the variables that are total numbers rather than percentages are further divided by 82 to be transformed from per season to per game statistics.
+Second, all the variables that are total numbers in a season rather than percentages are further divided by 82 to be transformed from per season to per game statistics.

-Third, all the teams are separated into three groups by the season:
+Third, all the teams are separated into three groups by season:

 -   Group 1: 1980-1989
 -   Group 2: 1990-1999